f-kuzey-edes-huyal/VM-UNET_urban_green_space/README.md

 However, the main issue was not normalization.
 My biggest mistake was forgetting to binarize the mask, I believe.
 The algorithm is now running, and while the validation loss still oscillates, the training loss continues to decrease, which was not the case in previous experiments.

+__February 7, 2025:__

+I was expecting to get my results after coming back from shopping, but when I checked, I saw that my GPU had suddenly stopped running.
+I faced an issue similar to the one I mentioned earlier.
+I feel so disappointed because I was hoping to see some improvements in my results.

+One thing I didn’t like about my training process is that the training loss started increasing again, even though the validation loss showed some stable behavior, which wasn’t the case in the initial steps.

+By the way, why does a GPU stop running suddenly?
+Could it be due to overheating or something else?

 [initialization problems ???](https://stackoverflow.com/questions/55171799/training-loss-decrease-at-first-several-epochs-but-jump-to-a-high-value-suddenly)